sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 A signed SWID/CoSWID tag (see {{appendix-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
 By contrast, the data contained in unsigned tags cannot be trusted to be unmodified.

 When an authoritative tag is signed, the software provider can be authenticated as the originator of the signature.
+A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
+A certification path between a trust anchor and a certificate including a pub-key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
 Having a signed authoritative SWID/CoSWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.

 SWID/CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.